neuroinformatics-unit/datashuttle/docs/source/pages/community/roadmap.md

 # Roadmap

-Here we lay out the roadmap for [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) and **datashuttle**.
-The roadmap is largely determined by needs of the community and we strongly encourage people to get in contact to outline their needs and priorities!
+Here we present the roadmap for [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/) and **datashuttle**.
+The roadmap is responsive to the requirements of the community and we encourage people to get in contact to outline their needs and priorities!

-The aim of the first version of **NeuroBlueprint** (v0.2) and **datashuttle** (v0.4) are to provide a lightweight, standardised framework such that raw data and derivatives of different data types (e.g. behaviour, electrophysiology) can be automatically found.
+The aim of the first version of **NeuroBlueprint** (v0.2) and **datashuttle** (v0.4) is to provide a lightweight, standardised framework enabling automatic discovery of raw data and derivatives for different data types (e.g., behavior, electrophysiology).

-The next aim will be to support more advanced multimodal analysis, requiring metadata (e.g. sync pulses).
-The next version will focus on recommending a general metadata standard based on those already used in the community, and specifying specific metadata keys for the aim of automating multimodal analysis.
+The next aim will be to support automated multimodal analysis, which will require metadata (e.g. sync pulses information) standardisation.
+The next versions will focus on recommending a general metadata standard based on those already used in the community, and requiring a small number of metadata keys to enabled multimodal analysis.

 Aiming for integration with existing standards, we plan to develop automated methods for converting raw data files stored in a NeuroBlueprint